Punit-Dethe/triply/README.md

 # Live Site - https://triply-hazel.vercel.app/

-A modern, responsive landing page built with React, Vite, and Tailwind CSS.
+A modern and minimalistic, responsive landing page built with React, Vite, and Tailwind CSS.
 This project includes multiple pages, a responsive navigation bar, and a clean, professional design.

 ## Features